 Back to the Basics: Booking Outside of Havana

 As part of my Cuba itinerary, I had planned a couple of nights in Trinidad, a charming colonial town in the south coast of the country.
-Encouraged by the relatively painless experience booking my lodging in Havana, I tried the same strategy.
+Encouraged by the relatively painless experience when booking my lodging in Havana, I tried the same strategy.

 Googling the name of properties or looking them up on the Cuban databases yielded results almost immediately.
-I e-mailed the properties, expecting to receive a response under an hour… but it didn’t work.
+I e-mailed the properties, expecting to receive a response in under an hour… but it didn’t work.

 Whereas in Havana most e-mail addresses were Gmail-based, in Trinidad – a smaller, albeit touristy, town – it was Nauta that reigned supreme.
 Nauta is the internet server from Etecsa, Cuba’s state-owned telecom company and only cell and broadband provider.

 This explained everything.
-Cuba’s internet is one of the least efficient in the world, and Nauta’s server is often down, meaning e-mails get returned to the sender or lost forever.
+Cuba’s internet is one of the least-efficient in the world, and Nauta’s server is often down, meaning e-mails get returned to the sender or lost forever.

 All listings have a phone number, so you can go ahead and make an international call, just like in the old days.
 Alternatively, you can wait until you arrive and try your luck.

 You can walk the streets and look around for a place that tickles your fancy.
-Casas particulares are clearly marked with a blue symbol with the legend “Arrendador Divisa” underneath.
-Or you can trust one of the multiple “jineteros” (touts) that will accost you once you step off the bus or cab.
+Casas particulares are clearly marked with a blue symbol with the legend “Arrendador Divisa” underneath, or you can trust one of the multiple “jineteros” (touts) who will accost you as soon as you step out of your bus or cab.

 Of course, there is a way to avoid all this trouble: staying in a traditional, high-end hotel.
-Particularly in Havana and the all-inclusive mecca of Varadero, most top-rated hotels belong to Spanish chains such as Meliá, Iberostar or Barceló.
+Particularly in Havana and the all-inclusive mecca of Varadero, most top-rated hotels belong to Spanish chains such as Meliá, Iberostar, or Barceló.
 This makes it easy enough to book through their website, which is hosted in Spain and therefore works without a glitch.

 The conclusion?
-Booking accommodation online in Cuba is possible, but until the US updates its legislation (whenever that may be), requires more than a little perseverance.
+Booking accommodation online in Cuba is possible, but until the US updates its legislation (whenever that may be), it requires more than a little perseverance.